TITLE 86: REVENUE

 6) A supplier shall not have any interest, direct or indirect, in the business of any person, firm, or corporation licensed under the Act to provide premises for the conduct of charitable games (Section 6 of the Act).

 7) A supplier may not promote or solicit a charitable games event on behalf of a charitable games licensee or qualified organization (Section 6 of the Act).
-For instance, suppliers may not maintain or operate hotlines or newsletters which advertise game dates or locations, nor may they recruit qualified organizations to host events.
+For instance, suppliers may not maintain or operate hotlines, websites or newsletters that advertise game dates or locations, nor may they recruit qualified organizations to host events.

-8) No corporation, firm, agency, or partnership, in which an owner, officer, partner, agent, or employee of a supplier holds any interest, direct or indirect, shall promote, advertise, announce, or solicit charitable games events on behalf of a charitable games licensee or qualified organization.
+8) No corporation, firm, agency or partnership, in which an owner, officer, partner, agent or employee of a supplier holds any interest, direct or indirect, shall promote, advertise, announce or solicit charitable games events on behalf of a charitable games licensed organization or qualified organization.

 f) Suppliers may not enter into agreements not to compete in certain geographic areas with other suppliers.

 g) A supplier shall keep books and records for the furnishing of charitable games equipment separate and distinct from any other business the supplier might operate (Section 6 of the Act).
-A supplier shall maintain all such books and records, including the documentation required by subsection (b)(3) above, for a period of at least three years and must allow inspection of the books and records by agents or employees of the Department during reasonable business hours.
+A supplier shall maintain all such books and records, including the documentation required by this Section, for a period of at least three years and must allow inspection of the books and records by agents or employees of the Department during reasonable business hours.